efth-mcl/indoor-localization-with-ml/indoor_localization/README.md

 ## Hardware Configuration

-We use 4 Raspberry Pi 3 (RPI) with Raspbian OS all RPIs has an external Wi-Fi adapter type [bale link edo](https://blb) which are used for communication on ad-hoc network.
+We use 4 Raspberry Pi 3 (RPI) with Raspbian OS all RPIs has an external Wi-Fi adapter which are used for communication on ad-hoc network.
 The internal antenna uses for communication with controller device where we execute the experiments on centralized network using an Access Point (router).
 Also, we use for Machine Learning tasks a GPU to accelerate the computational routines.

 ### Installation

-1. Install Raspbian OS, we use [Raspberry Pi Imager](link) to install OS on SD card, and after that we create an empty file on **boot folder** with name `ssh` with **no** file extension with purpose to connect by controller device to RPIs via SSH protocol.
+1. Install Raspbian OS, we use Raspberry Pi Imager to install OS on SD card, and after that we create an empty file on **boot folder** with name `ssh` with **no** file extension with purpose to connect by controller device to RPIs via SSH protocol.
 2. Paste the `interfaces` file: